yachent/academic-kickstart/content/home/experience.md

   * Correlate Power System Database to Establish a Knowledge Graph (KG)
   * Machine Learning and Data Mining to Achieve Relevance Recommendation and Search
   * Apply TigerGraph to Generate Power System Data Structure
-  * Demonstrate the Dynamic Data Flow on the Demo Website
   """

 [[experience]]